ritviksainarayan/neid_calculator/README.md

 # Python implementation

  Download all files and use the Jupyter notebook `exposures.ipynb` to interact with the plot.
+Once you implement the interact cell, double clicking the number will allow you to manually add a number.
+I recommend that you do so to ensure that computational speed is maintained and unnecessary inputs are not being implemented by the function.